Crystallography-driven molecularization of a two-dimensional spin-$3/2$ magnet: Results

 A direct experimental discriminator of this scenario is single-crystal diffuse neutron scattering: we predict broad intensity maxima at the symmetry-related wavevectors $\pm\mathbf{k}_0+\mathbf{G}$ (with $\mathbf{G}$ reciprocal lattice vectors), with substantial intrinsic width reflecting the finite correlation length and without resolution-limited Bragg peaks.

-The quantum phase boundaries from triplon mean-field theory (TMFT) and pf-FRG [see Fig.~\ref{fig:PB}] bracket a finite disordered region.
-The Na$_2$Mn$_3$O$_7$ coupling ratios lie inside this window, indicating that the quantum-disordered state arises from competition between nearby ordered phases rather than fine tuning.
+The quantum phase boundaries for the pure $J_t$-$J_d$ model without further neighbor couplings have been investigated using triplon mean-field theory (TMFT) for both hexagonal singlet and dimerized ground states~\cite{Ghosh2024} and pf-FRG~\cite{Gresista-2025} for spin $1/2$.
+As shown in Fig.~\ref{fig:PB}, they bracket a finite disordered region, which we use as an upper bound for the region where we expect such physics for $S=3/2$.
+The symmetrized Na$_2$Mn$_3$O$_7$ coupling ratios lie inside this window, even when taking into account deviations from this idealized limit in the real couplings, indicating that the quantum-disordered state arises from competition between nearby ordered phases rather than fine tuning.
 Quantum fluctuations thus melt the fragile classical coherence driven by weak inter-hexagon couplings.
 The resulting state is a \emph{cluster-dominated quantum paramagnet}: it is adiabatically connected to the limit of decoupled hexagons with singlet ground states, yet in the lattice it exhibits finite but short-ranged inter-hexagon correlations without dipolar long-range order.
 This provides the zero-temperature counterpart of the cluster-dominated thermodynamics established above.
+While this conclusion is based on a symmetrized model, due to the hierarchical structure of the unsymmetrized couplings, we still expect it to hold qualitatively.
+The quantitative extent of the disordered region in parameter space, however, would be subject to the full anisotropy of the model.